segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/stripe/index.md

 ## V2 Changelog
 In September 2017, Segment will upgrade all Stripe sources to sync incrementally, using the [List Events](https://stripe.com/docs/api#list_events) endpoint to sync changes to Stripe objects.
 There are a few benefits to this approach…

-  - **Faster sync times:** for larger accounts, we’ve seen performance improve by 10x
+  - **Faster sync times:** for larger accounts, we've seen performance improve by 10x
   - **Additional Object Properties:** Events provide additional metadata about objects, like their creation time and deletion time
-  - **Reduced load on the Stripe API:** Our new Stripe source helps cut down load on our partner’s API, and reduces unnecessary data transfer
+  - **Reduced load on the Stripe API:** Our new Stripe source helps cut down load on our partner's API, and reduces unnecessary data transfer

 ### How It Works
 1. The Stripe Source will run a full sync of all objects, using the `List All` endpoints for `Charges`, `Customers`, `Refunds`, etc.